oauth2-proxy/oauth2-proxy/README.md

   -email-domain value: authenticate emails with the specified domain (may be given multiple times).
 Use * to authenticate any email
   -flush-interval: period between flushing response buffers when streaming responses (default "1s") -footer string: custom footer string.
 Use "-" to disable default footer.
+  -gcp-healthchecks: will enable /liveness_check and /readiness_check endpoints that will make it work well with GCP App Engine (default false)
   -github-org string: restrict logins to members of this organisation -github-team string: restrict logins to members of any of these teams (slug), separated by a comma -google-admin-email string: the google admin to impersonate for api calls